MathsJam/mathsjam-site/gathering/uk/2020/saturday-night-tables.md

 <ul>
 <li><h3>Keynote Room: Jeopardy!</h3>
 <b>Matthew Scroggs &amp; Adam Townsend</b><br />
-We will run a mathematical version of the gameshow Jeopardy, with multiple rounds so multiple sets of people can join in.</li>
+We will run a mathematical version of the gameshow Jeopardy, with multiple rounds so multiple sets of people can join in.
+This will start at 8:30 to allow people to do table activities first.</li>
   <li><h3>Table A: Board Game Arena</h3>
 <b>Hannah Gray</b><br />
 I have a subscription to <a href="http://www.boardgamearena.com">Board Game Arena</a>, which enables us to play board games online e.g. Love Letter, Tokaido, Battle Sheep (very popular with my friends), 6 Nimmt!
 Choice of game depends on how many people are participating.
 You just need a free account on the website, and I'll explain the website and games.</li>